Analisa1984/dovenity-spa/README.md

 ## About:

-### Dovenity Spa is a website created as a means to let the public know of a sanctuary which exists to allow its guests to relax, indulge in various treatments geared towards improving their mental and physical wellness and as a resort to escape the hassles of daily life in a safe and serene environment.
+### Dovenity Spa is a fictional website created as a means to let the public know of a sanctuary which exists to allow its guests to relax, indulge in various treatments geared towards improving their mental and physical wellness and as a resort to escape the hassles of daily life in a safe and serene environment.

 ## Business Goals